Table of Contents

 To view the extension packs that are currently installed, please start the VirtualBox Manager (see the next section).
 From the "File" menu, please select "Preferences".
 In the window that shows up, go to the "Extensions" category which shows you the extensions which are currently installed and allows you to remove a package or add a new one.

-Alternatively you can use VBoxManage on the command line: see the section called “VBoxManage extpack” for details.
+Alternatively you can use VBoxManage on the command line: see Section 8.36, “VBoxManage extpack” for details.

 After installation, you can start VirtualBox as follows: